kenlabs/metaverse-school/docs/contribute/README.md

 #### Acronyms

 If you have to use an acronym, spell the full phrase first and include the acronym in parentheses `()` the first time it is used in a document.
-Exception: This generally isn't necessary for commonly encountered acronyms like _NFT_.
+Exception: This generally isn't necessary for commonly encountered acronyms like _Metaverse_.

 > virtual vachine (VM), decentralized web (DWeb).

 ### Formatting

-NFT School follows the _GitHub Flavored Markdown_ syntax.
-This way, readers have the option to view articles on either the main NFT School website or [its GitHub repo](https://github.com/protocol/nft-website).
+Metaverse School follows the _GitHub Flavored Markdown_ syntax.
+This way, readers have the option to view articles on either the main Metaverse School website or [its GitHub repo](https://github.com/protocol/nft-website).

 We use the rules set out in the [VSCode Markdownlint](https://github.com/DavidAnson/vscode-markdownlint) extension.
 You can import these rules into any text editor like Vim or Sublime.
 All rules are listed [within the Markdownlint repository](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md).

 #### Relative links

-If you include internal (relative) links to other content on NFT School, please link to them using full relative paths (e.g. use `../` for climbing a directory) and specifying the file's full name (e.g. `awesome-tutorial.md#subheading`).
-This ensures that users who read NFT School content directly in-repo on GitHub's web UI are able to follow relative links correctly.
+If you include internal (relative) links to other content on Metaverse School, please link to them using full relative paths (e.g. use `../` for climbing a directory) and specifying the file's full name (e.g. `awesome-tutorial.md#subheading`).
+This ensures that users who read Metaverse School content directly in-repo on GitHub's web UI are able to follow relative links correctly.

 ### Text style

-In addition to the [rules](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md) found within the [Markdownlinter extension](https://github.com/DavidAnson/vscode-markdownlint), NFT School also observes the following style guidelines.
+In addition to the [rules](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md) found within the [Markdownlinter extension](https://github.com/DavidAnson/vscode-markdownlint), Metaverse School also observes the following style guidelines.

 #### Titles